-As of December 31, 2019, the total amount of our goodwill and intangible assets was \$46.5 million.
-A substantial portion of the goodwill and intangible assets arose from the acquisition of the live streaming business of www.yizhibo.com, or Yizhibo, a live streaming platform in China, in 2018 from Yixia Tech Co Ltd; or Yixia Tech, therefore, we may have to reassess and even record impairment loss if live streaming industry prospects deteriorate.
+As of December 31, 2020, the total amount of our goodwill and intangible assets was \$208.7 million.
+A substantial portion of the goodwill and intangible assets arose from the acquisitions of the live streaming business of www.yizhibo.com, or Yizhibo, a live streaming platform in China, in 2018 from Yixia Tech Co., Ltd, or Yixia Tech, and Shanghai Jiamian Information Technology Co., Ltd., or JM Tech, in 2020.
+Therefore, we may have to reassess and even record impairment loss if the respective industry prospects deteriorate.